-Customers are amazed how long our bars last.
+Customers are amazed at how long our bars last.
 There are several reasons why.

 We guarantee all of our soaps will please you.
 Choose the scents you like.
 Some people want the same variety all the time.
 Some prefer bar hopping.

 All of our soaps are moisturizing.
 Every bar begins with our proprietary blend of vegetable oils excellent for skin care.
-Every bar except Old Fashioned Lye Soap is superfatted.
-That means we add extra emollients, such as shea butter, almond oil and cocoa butter, to further soften and soothe your skin.
+Every variety except Old Fashioned Lye Soap is superfatted.
+That means we add extra emollients, such as shea butter, almond oil, and cocoa butter, to further soften and soothe your skin.

-We handcraft our soaps the old fashioned way, called cold process soap making.
+We handcraft our soaps the old-fashioned way, called cold process soap making.
 We use lye, a strong base, to convert the fatty acids in vegetable oils to soap.
 The lye is neutralized in this process, and none remains in the finished soap.
-A beneficial by-product of the natural soap making process is glycerin, a terrific skin softener.
+A beneficial by-product of the natural soap-making process is glycerin, a terrific skin softener.
 It makes up about 9% of each bar.
-We stir in additional moisturizing emollients, such as shea butter or hemp seed oil.
+In a step called superfatting, we stir in additional moisturizing emollients, such as shea butter or hemp seed oil.
 Essential oils are added for scent.
-Plants such as oats or seaweed may be added for texture or color.
+We often add plants such as oats or seaweed for texture and color.